-What are the alternatives to vatical settlements?
+What are the alternatives to viatical settlements?

-Assuming that you have been diagnosed with a terminal disease and want to find a way to generate more money, be it to cover your medical bills or simply to enhance your quality of life in some subjective way, viatical settlements are not your only option.
+If you have been diagnosed with a terminal disease and want to find a way to generate more money, be it to cover your medical bills or simply to enhance your quality of life in some subjective way, viatical settlements are not your only option.
 And although they may be uniquely well-suited to meet the needs of some, they are not the best option for all people diagnosed with a terminal illness (or for all investors, for that matter).

 Viatical settlements, while extremely useful for some people, are indeed not the only alternative.

 Can I change my mind?

 If the investor changes his mind about the investment, he is not legally obligated to keep the policy—but if he gives it up, he has no claim to benefit from the policy.
 And, an individual investor will find that the company that sold him the policy will seldom take it back.